joausaga/social-ideation/README.md

 Social Ideation
 ===============
-Social Ideation is an application that connects one of today's leading online idea management platforms, [IdeaScale] (http://www.ideascale.com), with the largest virtual space of participation and socialization, [Facebook] (http://www.Facebook.com), allowing people to contribute to IdeaScale crowdsourcing ideation initiatives directly from Facebook.
+Social Ideation is an application that connects [IdeaScale](http://www.ideascale.com) -- one of today's leading online idea management platforms -- with the world's largest virtual space of participation and socialization, [Facebook](http://www.Facebook.com), allowing people to participate on IdeaScale-based civic participation initiatives from Facebook.

+More specifically, it enables users to participate (submit ideas, place comments) on IdeaScale initiatives without leaving facebook and using only Facebook's native features: posts, hashtags, comments, and groups.
+At the same time, the ideas and comments you publish on the IdeaScale site of the initiative are automatically replicated on behalf of the user on the Facebook group linked to the initiative.

-It is a concrete effort toward bringing internet-mediated civic participation tools, such as IdeaScale, closer to the large and diverse community of Facebook users.
-Apart from reaching wider and larger sources of information, it aims at reducing as much as possible the participation barrier, enabling people to take part on crowdsourcing ideation processes by using only Facebook elements, namely facebook pages, hashtags, posts, comments, and likes.
+Social Ideation is a concrete effort toward bringing internet-mediated civic participation platforms, such as IdeaScale, closer to the large and diverse community of Facebook users.
+Apart from reaching wider and larger sources of information, it aims at reducing as much as possible the participation barrier.

 Examples
 -------------